jeffbass/imagezmq/docs/more-details.rst

 another image.

-ZMQ is a powerful messaging library that allows many patterns for sending and receiving messages. **imagezmq** provides access to  **REQ/REP** and **PUB/SUP** ZMQ messaging patterns.
+ZMQ is a powerful messaging library that allows many patterns for sending and receiving messages. **imageZMQ** provides access to both **REQ/REP** and **PUB/SUB** ZMQ messaging patterns.
+The 2 patterns differ in how they are used, as described below.
+Pay particular attention to the way the addresses of the senders and hubs are handled in the 2 patterns.

 REQ/REP messaging pattern
 =========================

-When using **REQ/REP** (request/reply) pattern every time a Raspberry Pi sends an image, it waits for an "OK" from the Mac before sending another image.
+When using the **REQ/REP** (request/reply) pattern, every time a Raspberry Pi sends an image, it waits for an "OK" reply from the Mac before sending another image.
 It also means that there can be multiple Raspberry Pi computers sending messages to the Mac at the same time, since the ZMQ REQ/REP pattern allows many clients to send REQ messages to a single REP server.
-With each image sent, the Raspberry Pi sends an identifier (the Raspberry Pi hostname, in these test programs), so that the Mac can display the images from each Raspberry Pi in a different window.
+With each image sent, the Raspberry Pi sends an identifier (the Raspberry Pi hostname, in these test programs), so that the Mac can display the images from each Raspberry Pi in a different window using cv2.imshow().
+This works because cv2.imshow() opens a new display window for each image based on a unique name.
+That way all the images for "RPi10" show up in 1 window, and all the images for "RPi06" show up in another windwow, etc. In larger imagenode / imageZMQ / imagehub projects, this same approach uses the text portion of each imageZMQ message pair to specify image source and other image properties.

 Let's look at the Python code in the Raspberry Pi sending program: